LukeGrahamLandry/franca/README.md

 - `src` contains the frontend and the interpreter used for comptime execution.
 - The programs in `tests` and `lib` actually work on the existing interpreter.
 - The programs in `plan` are just trying out how potential language features feel.

+### Architecture

+- lex, parse, resolve variable scope happens on all the code at the beginning